 Hiking is so popular because it is suitable for practically everyone.
-You don't have to be in top shape, you don't necessarily need special equipment, and the length and difficulty of a hike can be chosen according to your own preferences.
-Those who simply want to take a nice walk in the countryside will find the right route, as will hiking fans who want something more challenging along the way.
-Whether across meadows, in the forest or in the mountains, Switzerland's varied landscape has a lot to offer.
-Hiking is always a little break from everyday life, and even well-known routes always allow new discoveries in the changing seasons.
+You don't have to be in top shape, you don't necessarily need special equipment, and the length and difficulty of a hike can be chosen according to your own needs.
+Those who simply want to take a nice walk in the countryside will find the right route, as well as hiking fans, for whom it may be more demanding on the way.
+Whether across meadows, in the forest or in the mountains, the varied landscape of Switzerland has a lot to offer.
+Hiking always means a little time out from everyday life, and even well-known routes always allow new discoveries in the changing seasons.

 Mindful hiking on the most beautiful routes in Switzerland

-With the functional products (TreePack Hiking, TreeShirt Longsleeve Active, TreeSocks Hiking or TreePants Chino) from our Nature Awakening Collection, you are perfectly equipped for your next hiking adventure.
+By the way: With the functional products from our Activewear Collection you are perfectly equipped for your next hiking adventure.
 What are you waiting for?